 Shoulder Pads Basics

 Football shoulder pads protect the shoulder, collarbone, and upper chest from direct blows and ground impact.
-They must be NOCSAE certified for high school and college play, properly fitted for effectiveness, and position-appropriate for the wearer's role and movement needs.
+They should meet league requirements, fit correctly, stay intact through contact, and match the player's position and movement needs.

 Types & Designs